prknezek/prknezek/README.md

 </div>

 <!--Intro start-->
-- 🚧 I'm working on redesigning my website
+- 🚧 I'm working on making a faster and better chess bet using bitboards

 - 🌱 I’m currently learning about **AI**